rachfop/runpod-docs/docs/gpu/pods/manage-pods.md

 ### CLI

-You can pass the enviroment variable `RUNPOD_POD_ID` to identify each Pod.
+You can pass the environment variable `RUNPOD_POD_ID` to identify each Pod.

 ```bash
 runpodctl start pod $RUNPOD_POD_ID